Big 4 Intro: The Secrets Behind Strength TrainingDec 08, 2021

 This week we unpack the secrets of strength training.
-Strength, weight or resistance training, refers to physical activity that involves the progressive use of resistive loads among other training modalities.
-In other words, using your muscles to move something against opposition.
+Strength, weight, or resistance training, refers to physical activity that involves the progressive use of resistive loads among other training modalities.
+In other words, using your muscles to move something against the opposition.
 This resistance can be anything that has mass, including; your own body, resistance bands, free weights, machines, kettlebell, a big rock, whatever.
-Through strength training you promote health, fitness, and performance.
-The goal is to apply opposing force to the muscles, causing microtears, so that they heal and adapt to become stronger.
+Through strength training, you promote health, fitness, and performance.
+The goal is to apply an opposing force to the muscles, causing microtears, so that they heal and adapt to become stronger.

 Strength Training Secrets for Wellness